 Will Silverlight become the next big Internet standard?
 It's still too early to tell.
 You might argue that it's more robust than Adobe Flash, but then again Flash has a much deeper penetration in the market.
 Ultimately, whichever technology comes out on top will provide users with what they want: an immersive Web browsing experience.

-To learn more about Silverlight and related topics, shine a light on the links found on the next page.
+To learn more about Silverlight and related topics, shine a light on the links found below.